mainmatter/playbook/src/development-process/README.md

 possible for all project stakeholders to react to changes regarding features or priorities and the project team cannot guarantee all planned issues to be completed by the end of the iteration as new challenges might come up once work on an issue has started.
-The iteration plan is merely a snapshot of feature requests and priorities at the time it is made as well as a best-effort estimate by the project team of which issues it thinks it can complete within the iteration.
+The iteration plan is merely a snapshot of the feature requests and priorities at the time it is made as well as a best-effort estimate by the project team of which issues it thinks it can complete within the iteration.
 Ideally though, an iteration remains unchanged once it has been